Exceptional dynamics of interacting spin liquids

 \paragraph*{Symmetries of interactions and exceptional degeneracies} This effective Hamiltonian is usually non-Hermitian and can exhibit "exceptional" degeneracies in its spectrum depending on the symmetries obeyed by the interactions \cite{PhysRevX.9.041015,PhysRevB.99.041406,PhysRevB.99.121101}.
 We illustrate this through the Kitaev honeycomb model.

 The Kitaev honeycomb model \cite{KITAEVHoneycomb} is defined through compass interactions linking directions in spin space and real space of spin-$1/2$:

 where $\langle jk\rangle_\alpha$ labels the lattice (Fig.~\ref{fig_sm}) and $\alpha=x,y,z$ labelling the three types of links of a hexagonal lattice with $\sigma^\alpha$ the corresponding Pauli matrices.
-At low energies, the system is effectively described by Majorana quasiparticles with a Dirac dispersion interacting with a $\mathbb{Z}_2$ gauge field.
+At low energies, the system is effectively described by Majorana quasiparticles $c_a$ with a Dirac dispersion interacting with a $\mathbb{Z}_2$ gauge field, where $a$ labels the two sublattice indices.

-The Majorana operators always possess a particle-hole symmetry, $Cc_{\mathbf k}C^{-1}=c_{-\mathbf k}$, reflecting the underlying real bosonic spin degrees of freedom.
+The Majorana operators always possess a particle-hole symmetry, $Cc_{a,\mathbf k}C^{-1}=c_{a,-\mathbf k}$, reflecting the underlying real bosonic spin degrees of freedom.
 The honeycomb lattice is inversion-invariant: under inversion transformation, the two orbitals are interchanged while the $\mathbb Z_2$ gauge field coupling the two orbitals obtains a minus sign.
 Therefore the Majorana operators transform as $\mathcal Pc_{a,\mathbf k}\mathcal P^{-1}=\sum_b\varepsilon_{ab}c_{b,-\mathbf k}$.
 The time-reversal symmetry is crucial in protecting the gapless phase.
 The transformation rule is given by $\mathcal Tc_{1,\mathbf k}\mathcal T^{-1}=c_{1,-\mathbf k}, \mathcal Tc_{2,\mathbf k}\mathcal T^{-1}=-c_{2,-\mathbf k}$.
 With these rules, we can explicitly compute how the self-energy transforms under $\mathcal T,\mathcal P$ and $\mathcal C$.
 They are summarized in Table~\ref{tb_tsfe}.

 From these symmetries, we find different types of exceptional degeneracies.
 We first look at PH symmetry and inversion symmetry.
 PH symmetry requires the NH component of the self-energy to satisfy $\tilde\Sigma_{ab}^{R}(\omega,\mathbf k)=\tilde\Sigma^R_{ba}(-\omega,-\mathbf k)$.
 Inversion symmetry imposes $\tilde\Sigma^R_{22}(\omega,\mathbf k)=\tilde\Sigma^R_{11}(\omega,-\mathbf k)$ and $\tilde\Sigma^R_{12}(\omega,\mathbf k)=-\tilde\Sigma^R_{21}(\omega,-\mathbf k)$.
 So when both of them are present, the NH self-energy can only be proportional to an identity matrix at $\omega=0$, $\tilde \Sigma^R_{ab}(0,\mathbf k) =\delta_{ab}\tilde\Sigma^R(0,\mathbf k)$.
 Under this circumstance, the NH components is trivial, merely broadening the resonance peaks of the Majorana operators.
 So in order for a non-trivial NH self-energy, we need to break either PH or inversion symmetry.
 The former is an intrinsic property of Majorana operators.
 Thus we can only choose to break the inversion symmetry.